 When pasting data into Navicat, you can replace the contents of current records and append the clipboard data into the table.
 To replace the contents of current records in a table, you must select the cells in the data grid whose contents must be replaced by the data in the clipboard.
-Just simply press CTRL+V or right-click and select Paste from the pop-up menu.
+Just simply press COMMAND-V or choose Edit -> Paste.
 Navicat will paste all the content in the clipboard into the selected cells.
 The paste action cannot be undone if you do not enable transaction.